 Bloodshot Eyes Won’t Go Away?

 Talk to Us Any time you notice bloodshot eyes or blood on the front of the eye, don’t wait.
-Schedule your eye exam with Dr. Switalski at Switalski Eye Care in Plano today.
+Schedule your eye exam with Dr. Switalski at Switalski Eye Care in East Plano today.

 Q&A With Your Local Optometrist